akanumur/dbproject1/README.md

 DATA DICTIONARY :
 Information word reference is set of records which shows Meta (information of information).
-It speaks to the documents display, tables, relations, proprietor send and so forth introduce in the undertaking
+It speaks to the documents display, tables, relations, proprietor send and so forth introduce in the undertaking (Data Dictionary.docx)

 VIEWS: